-Thailand bars cruise ship amid coronavirus fears
+Thailand refuses entry to cruise ship with no coronavirus cases

-BANGKOK (Reuters) - Thailand has barred passengers from Holland America’s cruise ship MS Westerdam from disembarking, its health minister said on Tuesday, the latest country to turn it away amid fears of the coronavirus despite no confirmed infections aboard.
+BANGKOK/HANOI (Reuters) - Thailand has barred passengers from Holland America’s cruise ship MS Westerdam from disembarking, its health minister said on Tuesday, the latest country to turn it away amid fears of the coronavirus despite no confirmed infections on board.

+The Netherlands-flagged ship was sailing in a westerly direction, 96 km (60 miles) off the southern coast of Vietnam on Tuesday morning, according to data from the Marine Traffic ship tracking website.

-The company, owned by Miami-based Carnival Corp (CCL.N), had said on Monday that passengers would disembark in Bangkok on Feb.
-13 and that there was no reason to believe anybody aboard had the virus.
+Holland America, owned by Miami-based Carnival Corp (CCL.N), had said on Monday that passengers would disembark in Bangkok on Feb.
+13 and that there was no reason to believe anybody on board had the virus.

 “I have issued orders.
 Permission to dock refused,” Public Health Minister Anutin Charnvirakul said in a Facebook post.

+The World Dream cruise ship was held up in Hong Kong for days after it was linked to three cases but all passengers and crew later tested negative and were allowed to disembark.

+The virus has killed more than 1,000 people - all but two in China - and infected more than 40,000, most in China but including 319 cases in 24 other countries and territories.

-The Westerdam has already been turned away from several countries, including Japan, the Philippines and Thailand, amid fears of the coronavirus, which has killed more than 1,000 people and infected more than 40,000 since it was first reported in the Chinese city of Wuhan less than two months ago
+The Westerdam had already been turned away from several countries, including Japan and the Philippines, amid fears of the virus.

 Holland America says no one on board has the virus.
 Media reports say it carries 1,455 passengers and 802 crew; its original destination was Yokohama, Japan, which refused it permission to dock.